What do you usually use to dye your yarns and fibres?

 As with any hand dyed item my yarns and fibres will vary from batch to batch, they will also vary from skein to skein.
 This is quite normal when hand dyeing yarns and fibres.I recommend you alternate skeins or rows to even this out.

 I would like more than one skein of yarn or pack of fibres of the same colourway but there is only one in stock?

-Sadly I do not do custom orders for yarns and fibres due to time restraints.
+I repeat some of my colourways but not all.
 Please contact me if you can't find your colour as I often have more colours on hand than listed.
 If I have the base in stock it may be redyed for you.